review: Nikon AF-S 28mm f/1.8G lens

 Regarding the bokeh of the lens, have a look at how it renders the out-of-focus tree on the left-hand side.
 (Click through to the larger image.)
 Again, the depth-of-field is shallow, but the bokeh isn’t entirely smooth.

-Finally, a snapshot as we were waiting for something to eat at a coffee-shop in Brooklyn.
+This was a grabshot as we were waiting for something to eat at a coffee-shop in Brooklyn.

 As an aside, I have to reveal that Anelisa is actually a geek – the Android phone in her hand is the R2D2 model, and it squeaks and bleeps when it rings!